Emmotes/ic_spoilers/docs/melf.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Melf's Amorphous Alignment** (Guess)
-> Melf takes note of the most represented alignment on the Lawful/Chaotic axis among the other Champions in the formation (ie. Lawful, Neutral, or Chaotic).
-His Custom Support Spell is increased by 100% for each Champion with that alignment in the formation.
-In the event of a tie, Champions with all of the tied alignments are counted.
-Melf also gains the most represented alignment(s).
+> Melf counts the most represented alignment on the Lawful/Chaotic axis among the other Champions in the formation.
+Melf's Custom Support Spell is increased by 100% for each Champion in the formation with that alignment and Melf gains the alignment.
+If tied, all tied alignments count.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>